 PROJECT OVERVIEW

-This project consisted of the preparation of construction documents for the improvements to the San Sebastián Raw Water Intake and Pump Station.
-The San Sebastián raw water intake and pump station consists of the following existing structures: concrete dam, raw water intake (equipped with pumps), raw water pump station and force main.
+The project involved crafting construction documents for enhancements to the San Sebastián Raw Water Intake and Pump Station.
+The existing structures comprising the San Sebastián raw water intake and pump station include a concrete dam, a raw water intake equipped with pumps, a raw water pump station, and a force main.
 The project design included the preparation of construction documents for the following tasks:

 (1) Replacement of the three existing pumps with new variable frequency pumps with a capacity of approximately 2,300 gallons per minute, for a total capacity of 4,200 gallons per minute.